 “Morphine: Journey of Dreams” (2016, MVD) is an excellent overview of the Boston-based “low rock” trio Morphine, which enjoyed all-too-brief stardom during the ’90s before the untimely death of its frontman, Mark Sandman.
 Director Mark Shuman assembles a tremendous amount of material, from interviews with the surviving band members to performance clips and tour diaries, to trace the band’s ascent from college rock favorites to major label artists, with all the tension expected from such a transition.
 Those curious about the inspiration behind Sandman’s noir-steeped lyrics won’t find much by way of biography on the singer, but testimony from admirers like Henry Rollins and Steve Berlin, as well as plentiful concert footage, underscores the deep emotional connection to Morphine’s music that remains more than two decades after the band came to a close.

 I’ll also put in a second and hearty vote for “The T.A.M.I.
 Show/The Big T.N.T.
-Show” Blu-ray from Shout Factor; Bob already detailed the many pleasures of this legendary, long-out-of-print double bill of pop, rock and soul acts performing live before insanely enthusiastic audiences circa 1964 and 1966 here, but there are moments that are worth repeating, like the Beach Boys sparking a total riot with “Dance Dance Dance” and “I Get Around”; a chance to see Moulty, the hook-handed Barbarians drummer in action on “Are You a Boy or Are You a Girl?”; Roger Miller blasting a heckler out of his seat (“HIPPIE!”); every frame of Bo Diddley, Ike & Tina and Ray Charles in “T.N.T.” and of course, the seismic face-off between American soul (James Brown) and British R&B (Rolling Stones) that concludes “T.A.M.I.”
+Show” Blu-ray from Shout Factor; Bob already detailed the many pleasures of this legendary, long-out-of-print double bill of pop, rock and soul acts performing live before insanely enthusiastic audiences circa 1964 and 1966 here, but there are moments that are worth repeating, like the Beach Boys sparking a near riot with “Dance Dance Dance” and “I Get Around”; a chance to see Moulty, the hook-handed Barbarians drummer in action on “Hey Little Bird” (and not, oddly, their sorta-hit “Are You A Boy or Are You a Girl?”); Roger Miller blasting a heckler out of his seat (“HIPPIE!”); every frame of Bo Diddley, Ike & Tina and Ray Charles in “T.N.T.” and of course, the seismic face-off between American soul (James Brown) and British R&B (Rolling Stones) that concludes “T.A.M.I.”
 The Blu-ray is uncut and worth whatever ducats you have to spare.
 Oh, and R.I.P.
 Don Waller, who shares commentary with “T.N.T.”
 Steve Binder and penned the excellent liner notes.

 And: “True New York” (2016, First Run Features) compiles five short documentaries on unheralded Gotham people and places; the subjects include the city’s oldest cab driver, a 100-foot cliff overlooking the Harlem River that serves as a rite of passage for generations of local kids, and a young Bangladeshi-Puerto Rican seeking to fit into either of those reserved cultures.
 The shorts, all award winners, are fast and fascinating, and worth a look.
 First Run also has the 2016 documentary “When Two Worlds Collide,” which won a World Cinema competition prize at Sundance for its coverage of a brutal fight between government forces in Peru taking over protected land for industrial development and the native people who live there.
 It’s a one-sided argument, for sure, but a compelling one, and the clashes between both sides – both verbal and physical – are gripping.